buffer/thug/doc/source/build.rst

 Pygraphviz
 ^^^^^^^^^^

-Pydot homepage is located at http://pygraphviz.github.io.
+Pygraphviz homepage is located at http://pygraphviz.github.io.

-If not available as a package for your Linux distribution, the best way to install pydot is through pip.
+If not available as a package for your Linux distribution, the best way to install pygraphviz is through pip.

 .. code-block:: sh